Review The Alpha FavUke Grappling Dummy

 If you’re gonna fill it with clothes like bulky jeans, sweatshirts, jackets, or other stuff like that, you’re going to have to cut them up first.

 I like the fact that there’s a Velcro tab put there and that it does not come out.
 Now while it’s open, you can see that the arm is separate and that there’s a zipper that you’ll fill.
-Now it’s pretty small, so again, if you’re going to fill it with something bulky like sweatshirt or whatever, you’ll never get an adult sized sweatshirt in the hole.
+Now it’s pretty small, so again, if you’re going to fill it with something bulky like a sweatshirt or whatever, you’ll never get an adult-sized sweatshirt in the hole.
 So you’re gonna have to cut it up.
-You can put t-shirts in there.
-I just put t-shirts rolled them up and put them into the arms.
+You can put T-shirts in there.
+I just put on t-shirts rolled them up and put them into the arms.

 FavUke Grappling Dummy for Training

 Now I want to talk about the shoulder connection.
-I thought that was kind of dicey at first, but I think actually it is a great idea, because a real person’s shoulder is pretty flexible.
+I thought that was kind of dicey at first, but I think ac is a great idea because a real person’s shoulder is pretty flexible.
 So the FavUke Grappling Dummy’s shoulder actually kind of mimics that by just being onto this tap.

 The FavUke Grappling Dummy has flexible & mobile shoulders, making the dummy much easier to drill with.

 Now the head is part of the body, so you stuff the stuffing up or whatever you’re filling up into the head through the same body cavity as you do the legs.